zkrising/Tachi/docs/docs/api/auth.md

 Where API_KEY is the api key you wish to use.

+### Self-Key Authentication

 The other way to authorise a request is with your session cookie.
-This is **NOT** recommended for non-user use, and is instead a way for logged-in users to interact with the API as themselves.
+This **MUST NOT** be used by code, and is instead a way for logged-in users to interact with the API as themselves.

 To use authentication in this way, simply make a request with your `ktchi_production_session` or `btchi_production_session` cookie.